 Content appears in several places.
 A content audit will examine all these spaces.
 Some of these areas are:

-- Your website: Your content includes website copy and all your textual, audio, video, pictorial resources like blogs, whitepapers, videos and so on.
+- Your website: Your content includes website copy and all your textual, audio, video, and pictorial resources like blogs, whitepapers, videos, and so on.

-- Your social network activity: Your content includes your posts, your engagement efforts and campaigns.
+- Your social network activity: Your content includes your posts, your engagement efforts, and your campaigns.

 The angles used to audit content are: